Octopus v4: Graph of language models: Experiments

 \section{Experiments}

-In this section, we detail the experiments performed with our framework, aimed at enhancing language model performance via multi-node collaboration.
+In this section, we detail the experiments performed with our framework, which aim to enhance language model performance via multi-node collaboration.
 We demonstrate how our framework can improve language model efficacy using the MMLU benchmark \cite{hendrycks2020measuring} for evaluation.
 For this purpose, we apply 17 distinct models across the MMLU tasks.
 Upon receiving a user query, the Octopus v4 model directs the query to the relevant specialized model, which then reformats it suitably.
-The following experiment employs a simple graph; a more complex graph will be provided on our GitHub repo (\url{https://github.com/NexaAI/octopus-v4}) in the future.
-And the ultimate graph needs the effort from the whole community.
+The following experiment employs a simple graph; a more complex graph will be provided in our GitHub repository (\url{https://github.com/NexaAI/octopus-v4}) in the future, and building the ultimate graph will require the effort of the whole community.